 Sometimes, a simple matter of improving the pre-processing of a model’s input data can lead to comparable levels of accuracy between simpler (interpretable) and more complex (black-box) models.

-The following books are recommended reading in Explainable AI:
+The following popular books are recommended reading in Explainable AI:

-- Explainable AI with Python by Leonida Gianfagna
+Hands-On Explainable AI (XAI) with Python by Denis Rothman

 AI systems are becoming a regular part of our lives and their applications range from everyday automation to high-stakes decisions.